-The school has an Internet Safety Policy to help children stay safe online.
+The school has an Online Safety Policy to help children stay safe online.
 This is supported by a training programme for children, information sessions for parents and regular updates via our communications.
 The school system is “fire wall” protected so that inappropriate material can not be accessed by pupils or staff.

 We have 18 qualified paediatric first aiders and two First Aid at work trained staff.
 The First Aid station is in the Medical Room opposite the school office.

 Health & Safety:

-Mr F Leigh is the Governing Body representative for health & safety in the school.
+Mr J Kingdon is the Governing Body representative for health & safety in the school.
 Hampshire County Council provide our outside consultant.

 The school has an Equality policy that monitors any possible discrimination in the school in relation to any of the nine protected characteristics (Equality Act 2010).
 The Governing Body is reported to annually on the effectiveness of the policy.
 The School also makes annual returns on any racist incidents.